getludic/ludic/docs/getting-started.md

 Notice the `script` element loading the htmx library.

 You probably want to modify this page to include other stuff like fonts, favicon and so on.
-Now you might create a `Header` and `Body` component and use it like this:
+Now you might create a `Header` and `Body` components and use it like this:

 ```python
 Page(